 Another great recipe using P. Cheese is our Cheese Ball with Pimento Cheese.
 And it’s an old family recipe.

-How to stuff the burger sliders
+How to stuff the pimento cheese stuffed sliders

-We tried a couple difference techniques for stuffing the burgers to achieve maximum cheesiness.
+We tried a couple difference techniques for stuffing the sliders to achieve maximum cheesiness.
 The most effective we found was creating a frozen pimento cheese “log” by scooping pimento cheese into the bottom of a sandwich-size plastic baggie (about an inch and a half deep) and then freezing it for a couple hours.
 The log removes easily and can then be sliced into 3/4-1-inch thick discs.

-Making the sliders
+Making the pimento cheese stuffed sliders

 Next, make 2 small thin patties (however you typically make burgers- I just used salt, pepper, and Worcestershire) and put the pimento cheese disc between them.